 Objectives of the study

-- To replicate the methods of a previous IWH study to determine if the differences in occupational health and safety performance between unionized and non-unionized contractors that were observed during the period 2006-2012 are present in the period 2012-2017.
+- Replicate the methods of a previous IWH study to determine if the differences in occupational health and safety performance between unionized and non-unionized contractors that were observed during the period 2006-2012 are present in the period 2012-2017.

-The results of this research project will be relevant to the construction sector, unions, policy-makers (including the Ontario Ministry of Labour and the Workplace Safety and Insurance Board) and other prevention partners.
+The results of this research project are relevant to the construction sector, unions, policy-makers (including the Ontario Ministry of Labour and the Workplace Safety and Insurance Board) and other prevention partners.

 Related scientific publications

 - Robson LS, Landsman V, Latour-Villamil D, Lee H, Mustard C. Updating a study on the union effect on safety in the ICI construction sector.
 Institute for Work & Health; 2021.